ryan-sandy/bugzilla-markdownjs/README.md

 For the comment previews, the extension uses the jquery `on` method to bind to the input events of the `#comment` element.
 It takes the input, passes it through markdown-js and places the output in the `#bz_preview` element.

-This extension relies on the following template hooks: `the bug/comment-aftercomments`, `bug/edit-after_comments_textarea`, and `bug/create/create-end`.
+This extension relies on the following template hooks: `global/footer-end`, global/header-additional_header`, `bug/edit-after_comments_textarea`, and `bug/create/create-end`.

+The styles.css set the white-space to normal, and change the font to be more readable.
+If you want better styling, send me a pull request.

 **Note:** You could, in theory, remove jQuery and just use the YUI library included with bugzilla.
 I did not use the YUI because, well, I'm a lazy hack.